tellez215/Homework-1/README.md

 ## Description
 This is my project called INAKA.
 It was a project website with a couple errors and mistskes within the Index.html and CSS.
 It also wasn't fully accesible within the website so I made changes that make the website more accesible by adding 'alts' and new 'id' tags within the Index.html.
+Had some problems within the 'style.css' which makes the website more visually appealing.

 ## Installation
 1. Within [github](https://github.com/tellez215/INAKA), I made a new repository and copied the SSH key that it has made.